-Growth hacking is a relatively new field in digital marketing focused on growth.
+Growth hacking is a relatively new field in digital marketing focused on exponential growth.

-And it’s the reason we get to see a few new startups each year with absolutely ridiculous growth rates.
+And it’s the reason we get to see new startups each year with absolutely ridiculous growth rates.

 It started in relation to early-stage startups who need massive growth in a short time on small budgets but has since then also reached bigger corporate companies.

 Many people ask is there a decent growth hacking course they can learn?

 Below are steps to take which can help you to grow your passive income – but only if you are willing to take action and actually get off your fat ass and do this.